A Guide to Buying Your First Boat on a Budget: PART I

 When buying your first boat, bigger is not always better.
 We're going to keep the size down to a 17-foot boat.
 The reason is that a small boat is easier to control, not only with towing and backing up but also in navigating the waterways.

-This type of craft is not going to be used for going out on the ocean for miles.
-This is not safe.
-It's best suited for lakes and reservoirs or out in a bay very close to shore in calm waters.
+This type of craft is not safe for going out on the ocean for miles.
+It's best suited for lakes and reservoirs or very close to shore in calm waters in a bay.

-For safety's sake, let's stay out of the ocean with this size of a boat until you get some sea legs and a bigger boat.
-There are limitations for this size of boat so let’s stay safe and not put anybody at risk.
+For safety's sake, let's stay out of the ocean with this boat size until you get some sea legs and a bigger boat.
+This size of boat has limitations, so let’s stay safe and not put anybody at risk.

 Recommended Boat

 Everybody is different and nobody will agree on one particular boat or engine combination.
-But what I am recommending is either a mid to late 90s or early 2000s Bayliner open-bow 17-foot with a Mercruiser 3.0 would be ideal.
+I recommend a mid to late 90s or early 2000s Bayliner open-bow 17-foot with a Mercruiser 3.0 would be ideal.

 These are very simple crafts and easy to work on and service.
 If you have kids, I recommend a deep hull.
-The more of a hull you have sticking out of the water, the safer your kids are.
-They will get excited and run around in the boat.
-The more freeboard you have out of the water will protect them from going overboard.
-If you get stuck out in a storm, the high gunnels will protect you from rough waves.
+The more hull that's sticking out of the water, the safer your kids are.

 I'm not being compensated by Bayliner.
 This is just my preference for an entry-level boat.
 You can get whatever manufacturer you like, but I just like Bayliners for an entry-level boat.
 Just get the boat in the configuration I have recommended.